tmm/www/blog/_posts/2016-04-05-new-haircut-github.md

 date: 2016-04-04 22:38:00
 ---

-After joining [GitHub](https://github.com) in February 2014, I was stuck with a long username---fortunately, I didn't have to settle for it.
+After joining [GitHub](https://github.com) in February 2014, I was stuck with a long username.
+Fortunately, I didn't have to settle for it.

 Now, I have [{{ site.github }}](https://github.com/{{ site.github }}).